ihavalyova/DiAtomic/Diatom.tex.md

 - **```energy_subset_index```** - defines a subinterval of indicies for the returned eigenvalues

   -  the first and the last index of the desired subinterval of eigenvalues and their eigenvectors in the whole array of computed eigenvalues
-  - iterable with 2 integer numbers defining the two indicies
+  - iterable of type list/tuple with 2 integer numbers defining the two indicies

     ```python
     mlevels.calculate_levels(energy_subset_index=(0, 6))